rubiojr/anytype-go/README.md

 ### Authentication

-To use the Anytype API, you need to obtain an AppKey and SessionToken.
-Here's how to get them:
+To use the Anytype API, you need to obtain an AppKey.
+Here's how to get it:

 ```go
 // Step 1: Initiate authentication and get challenge ID